How does that word strike you?

 Maybe it brings you relief, an exhale… Maybe it brings a tightening, tension in your body.

 On Sunday I was overwhelmed with a sense of my need.
 Need for help, need to be known, need for support, need for comfort and validation.
 As I sat with those around me at church, singing words that speak of need and of a God that meets them, I realized there is beauty in my need.
-A beauty that has led to pain and woundedness when those needs have not been met.
+A beauty that has led to pain and wounded-ness when those needs have not been met.
 What a tension to hold.

 Admittedly, my needs are not often in the forefront of my mind or experience.
 I’ve developed a style of living and relating to others that tends to distance me from an awareness of my needs.
 Self sufficiency has felt safer.
-I’ve felt a sense of control, albeit false, in not acknowledging my needs.
+I had a felt a sense of control, albeit false, in not acknowledging my needs.
 There’s less room for disappointment and hurt if my needs are not “put out there.”

-But on Sunday, I was reminded that needs are good.
 They are natural.
 They draw us closer to others.
 To God, friends, even to self.
 My resistance to acknowledge need has more often led me to toe the line of burnout and loneliness, than it has improved or enhanced my life.

 And as I enter this week, I’m wondering… what it would be like to live with more honesty and openness, with a willingness to accept my humanity.
 What if this became a lifestyle, and not something I only came into contact with in seasons of transition and change, where needs seems to rise more easily to the surface.
 What if I acknowledged that in my own strength, I don’t really have what it takes to meet my needs, to support myself as I long to be.
 Isn’t this what our needs show us?
 That, in ourselves, we don’t have all we need.
 We were designed to be in relationship, to lean on others, to be connected to people that care for us.
 We were not meant to be self-sufficient loners, separate and distanced.

 It takes vulnerability to voice this.
 It takes courage and strength to say “I need help.”
 To admit that we don’t have it all together.
 That under our shiny facade lies a lonely, weary soul in need of help.
-If you’ve been turned away in your time of need, told, explicitly or implicitly that needs, emotional or physical, are “bad” or “not welcome,” this may be even more difficult to acknowledge.
+So, if you’ve been turned away in your time of need, told, explicitly or implicitly that needs, emotional or physical, are “bad” or “not welcome,” this may be even more difficult to acknowledge.
 But in this acknowledgment, there is an invitation to rest.
 An opportunity for connectedness; no longer running, hiding or striving, your energy is free to be spent on what you actually care about, what you value and where you have been called and sent.

 Wherever you find yourself today, aware of your need or distanced from it, you can be met there.
 There is an invitation to return and rest.
 To acknowledge and accept; to lean into the everlasting arms that rise up to meet you in your place of need.